Easy Classic Onion Soup

 A white bowl of easy classic onion soup topped with melted cheese and toasted bread sits invitingly on a striped surface.

 The caramelized onions are the KEY to making a to-die-for onion soup.
-Making caramelized onions takes about 40 minutes over the stove, so make sure to leave the onion caramelizing long enough.
+Making caramelized onions takes about 40 minutes over the stove, so make sure to leave the onions caramelizing long enough.
 You know the onions are ready when they’re deep, golden, and sweet.
 Also, it’s important to use a good-quality beef broth.

 Ingredients You’ll Need, Substitutions & Notes